Have you been meaning to catch the newest film at your local theater but weary of how your hearing loss may affect your experience? You’re… Read More

 Organizing your living spaces can help make your day-to-day easier or reduce upkeep around the house.
 For seniors, it’s especially important to keep clutter to a minimum in order to reduce the risk of tripping or falling.
 If this new year’s resolution speaks to you, consider it your chance to “make over” your home with an eye to removing things you no longer need and making space for something new!

-Try these tips from Lifeline Philips to get started.
-They offer tips like, “use small bouts of organizing to tackle a messy space, especially if the thought of decluttering your home makes you want to run for cover.”
+Try these tips from AARP to get started.
+They offer tips like using small bouts of organizing to tackle a messy space, especially if the thought of decluttering your home makes you want to run for cover.
 From getting rid of old magazines or clothes, to weeding out the knick-knacks you’ve been collecting, to finding ways to display memorable items, organizing can be the perfect goal for seniors in the new year.

 Challenge your brain with something new